DatTestBench/PC-Part-Resources/README.md

 - [Furmark](https://geeks3d.com/furmark/)

 	GPU torture test.
 Do note many GPUs will throttle clocks when they detect furmark, so not ideal for stability testing.
-(MSI's [Kombustor](https://geeks3d.com/furmark/kombustor/) is a very similar tool);
+(MSI's [Kombustor](https://geeks3d.com/furmark/kombustor/) is a very similar tool).